kevee/salinasriver.org/src/overview/private-property.md

 - Staying only on the shores of main river channels
 - Only use [defined access points](/access-points) to enter and exit the river
 - Never cross over a fence to enter/access the river.
 There are some fences which cross the river.
 These are used to define grazing areas for cattle.
 Pass below or above these safely without damaging the fence.
+- You may walk on private property to safetly portage an obstacle.
 - Leave no trace